databricks/databricks-sql-python/CONTRIBUTING.md

 poetry run python -m pytest tests/e2e/driver_tests.py::PySQLCoreTestSuite
 ```

-The suites marked `[not documented]` require additional configuration of the local environment.
-A Databricks team member will
+The suites marked `[not documented]` require additional configuration which will be documented at a later time.
 ### Code formatting

 This project uses [Black](https://pypi.org/project/black/).